wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     1. The main settings for this job are in the Job Parameters block.
     Since we are just averaging a single reference, set `subtomo_mode` to `'avg_singleref'`.
     Because we are on iteration 1, set `startidx` to 1.
-    For averaging jobs, iterations is ignored.
+    For averaging jobs, `iterations` is ignored.
     Set `binning` to `8`.

     1. Update Main File Options to indicate the correct files.

-        - `motl_name` sets the rootname of the motivelist without an iteration number or extension, that is `'allmotl_tomo1_obj1`.
+        - `motl_name` sets the rootname of the motivelist without an iteration number or extension, that is `'allmotl_tomo1_obj1'`.

         - `ref_name` sets the prefix for the references produced by averaging and may be chosen at your discretion, `'ref'` is standard.